Using Upsells & Add-Ons to Increase Profits in Your Handmade Business

 Whether you're selling online or at craft fairs, be sincere with your upsell and add-on offers.
 If you treat them like a good friend, your customers will have a pleasant shopping experience and appreciate your recommendations.

-For more small business tips, visit our Label Learning Center.
+For more small business tips, visit our article library.